-Returns the specified text preceded or followed by HTML break tags, setting the response phrase to one of the following:

-- If you select Before:
+Description Returns the specified text preceded or followed by HTML break tags, setting the response phrase to one of the following: If you sIf you s select Before: value select After: value select both: value Properties Any propert does not set the response status or response type. ty with the ^ character supports the !valueOf template construct.
+For more information, see that support string templates" on page 67.

-value

-- If you select After: value

->

-- If you select both:

-value<br

-This action does not set the response status or response type.

 Property Description Value ^ The text to which you want to add break tags.
 After When selected, a break tag is added after the text.
 Before When selected, a break tag is added before the text.